Wrongful dismissal and gross misconduct

-To find out how much you should get, try our free Settlement Agreements Calculator.
+Wrongful dismissal is a misleading phrase, not to be confused with unfair dismissal or constructive dismissal.
+To find out how much you might get, try our free Settlement Agreements Calculator.
 Bear in mind that we don’t charge our clients, because we only represent the best cases and charge a fee based on the increase obtained.

-Top 3 TIPS
+Top 3 Tips

 - Appeal any dismissal decision